karolbzik/open-loyalty/README.md

 Open Loyalty is technology for loyalty solutions.
 It's a loyalty platform in open source, with ready-to-use gamification and loyalty features, easy to set up and customize, ready to work on-line and off-line.

-See Open Loyalty product tour - https://youtu.be/cDZZemHxgAk.
+Book a live demo here www.openloyalty.io.

 ## Editions

-Open Loyalty is available in two editions - Open Source and Enterprise.
+Open Loyalty is available in two editions - **Open Source** and **Enterprise**.
 Here you can find Open Source Edition.
 It is limited for projects with up to 200 members, does not provide guaranteed performance and scalability and therefore, it is recommended for testing purposes only.

-We strongly advise to use Enterprise Edition in commercial projects.
+**We strongly advise to use Enterprise Edition in commercial projects.**

 Enterprise Edition is not available publicly on GitHub.
 To get the quotation, please visit www.openloyalty.io and send the request.